SpectraL519/cpp-gl/docs/hgl/io.md

 ## Hypergraph Specification Format (HGSF)

-For disk storage and network transmission, HGL utilizes the **Hypergraph Specification Format (HGSF)**.
+For storage purposes, HGL utilizes the **Hypergraph Specification Format (HGSF)**.
 This is a lightweight, flat text format triggered by the `hgl::io::spec_fmt` manipulator.

 ### Format Structure